paulsuh/pytest-scenario-files/README.md

 and `pytest-xpara`.

-- I wanted to load data from files, but `pytest-datadir` and `pytest-datafixtures` required that I read in the file manually.
+- I wanted to load data from files, but `pytest-datadir` and `pytest-datafixtures` required code in the test specifically to read in the file.
 - I liked the way that `pytest-xpara` loaded data into a fixture, but didn't like that it would only work with one file and that I had to specify the file on the command line.